 NBSS students are ambitious, passionate, and diverse.
 They are recent high school graduates, former college students, and white-collar professionals.
 They are veterans, single parents, and recently married, starting new families.
 Our intimate, close-knit community of craftspeople continues even beyond graduation.

 Training students for meaningful lives and livelihoods in traditional trades is at the very heart of our mission, and we aim to make the student experience just as rewarding.
-Our Student Life & Career Services Office will help you feel comfortable and connected, gain new experiences, and prepare you for your future career.
+Our Student Life & Support Services Office will help you feel comfortable and connected, gain new experiences, and prepare you for your future career.

 - An eight-week Business Course that provides knowledge on everything needed to run a small business, from marketing to legal essentials to contracts and more.

 - Opportunities to display your work at national, regional, and local shows/exhibits.

 - Access to our Jobs & Commissions Board to explore employment opportunities and private projects that can earn income.

 - Housing resources to help you search for living space.

 - An on-campus food pantry, PB&J Days, and free bi-weekly mental health counseling.

 - Details on health insurance, local gyms, health clinics, hospitals, and wellness services.